DinoChiesa/Apigee-GCP-Logging-Example/Readme.md

 The OAuth token is a standard bearer token, and Google dispenses the token via an RFC7523 grant (see [RFC 7523 - JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants](https://tools.ietf.org/html/rfc7523)).
-Thisgrant is very much like a client credentials grant as described in [RFC 6749 - OAuth 2.0](https://tools.ietf.org/html/rfc6749), except, rather than sending in a client_id and client_secret in order to obtain a token, the client must generate and self-sign a JWT, and send that JWT in the request-for-token.
+This grant is very much like a client credentials grant as described in [RFC 6749 - OAuth 2.0](https://tools.ietf.org/html/rfc6749), except, rather than sending in a client_id and client_secret in order to obtain a token, the client must generate and self-sign a JWT, and send that JWT in the request-for-token.
 There are some